 “Plan from behind” – Look back at your year and write down what DID happen.
 List what God did in your life – even if unrelated to your original goals.

-At the beginning of 2018, I did NOT have a goal to attend a writing retreat.
+At the beginning of the year, I did NOT have a goal to attend a writing retreat.
 But lo and behold, God wonderfully gifted the chance to go to a writer’s retreat to me just days before the retreat started.
 I came away refreshed and with a host of new writing friends!
 Who would have expected THAT!?
 Not me!
 Now I can put that on my list as a HUGE thing God did for me this year.

 - Accomplishments (big or small)